Field Notes

 Once an account is compromised, getting it back is not guaranteed.

-Let's make it super clear.
+Let us make it super clear.

 Two completely different things.
 Confusing them is where people get disappointed.